 Around 18 per cent. of IGBB's broking revenue for the year ended 31 March 2016 was derived from matched principal activities, where IGBB is involved as principal in the matched purchase and sale of securities and other financial instruments between IGBB's customers.
 As part of its matched principal business, IGBB faces short-term liquidity requirements arising from settlement and clearing arrangements, in the form of collateral and margin requirements for clearing houses or financial institutions providing clearing access.
 Large liquidity demands may also arise on the same day or the next day, due to reasons beyond IGBB's direct control.
-IGBB manages its liquidity resources are maintained to meet these liquidity requirements in support of its trading activities, for example, putting in place contingency funding arrangements and procedures, and maintaining access to a committed liquidity held centrally for same day and next day utilisation.
-To mitigate credit risk on matched principal transactions, IGBB uses appropriate policies and procedures which are closely monitored to restrict any potential loss through counterparty default.
+IGBB manages its liquidity risk by using financial institutions for clearing access and ensuring that adequate liquidity resources are maintained to meet these liquidity requirements in support of its trading activities, for example, putting in place contingency funding arrangements and procedures, and maintaining access to a committed liquidity held centrally for same day and next day utilisation.
+To mitigate credit risk on matched principal transactions, IGBB uses appropriate policies and procedures including stringent on-boarding requirements, setting appropriate cash limits for all counterparties which are closely monitored to restrict any potential loss through counterparty default.